 - The blackness of charcoal emphasizes shape and form, especially when contrasted against a white background, yet the patterns of the grain of wood can be preserved; the colors may be burnt away, but the shapes and patterns remain.

 - Though charring the wood gives it a visual weight, the actual physical mass of the object is greatly reduced; the art becomes ‘heavier’ and ‘lighter’ simultaneously.

 - Charring the wood is a kind of destructive process but results in a material with a lot of potential to be used for creative purposes.

 British sculptor David Nash tends to work with naturally fallen wood.
 For work to be presented indoors, as is the case here, he often uses a chainsaw to roughly hew the wood into basic geometrical shapes and then he chars it using a blowtorch or other source of fire.
-He also produces site-specific work meant to be displayed outdoors and to interact with the environment.
-Many of these outdoor installations make use of living trees which are grown and shaped in projects spanning decades.

 More on David Nash